saltstack/salt/doc/ref/cli/index.rst

 More Powerful Targets
 ---------------------

-The simple target specifications, glob, regex and list will cover many use cases, and for some will cover all use cases, but more powerful options exist.
+The simple target specifications, glob, regex, and list will cover many use cases, and for some will cover all use cases, but more powerful options exist.

 Targeting with Grains